 They are ready to work hard to achieve their goals, but are often short of the cash needed to purchase materials or hire skilled contractors if that is necessary.
-Tandana responds to the requests of villages that have demonstrated their ability to work together and make use of projects, supporting them in making the changes they envision to strengthen their communities.
+Tandana responds to the requests of local groups that have demonstrated their ability to work together and make use of projects, supporting them in making the changes they envision to strengthen their communities.
 Tandana may provide materials in-kind and hire contractors when the community members don't possess the skills or equipment to complete the project on their own.
-Locals provide the materials they can and an impressive quantity and quality of labor.
-Sometimes these projects also provide an opportunity for villagers and visiting volunteers to work together and get to know each other.
+Local residents provide the materials they can and an impressive quantity and quality of labor.
+Sometimes these projects also provide an opportunity for local residents and visiting volunteers to work together and get to know each other.

 Previously, when members of the community of Cutambi wanted to meet they had to gather in a dilapidated building or an empty field and were only able to meet when good weather allowed them too.
 If it started raining they all had to leave and progress was lost.
 Now, that they have a new community center they can meet with confidence and more regularly as well as hold special events like weddings and host visiting volunteer groups such as Tandana’s health care teams.
 The community constructed this building in many different phases, often with support from Tandana volunteer groups.

-Villagers in Kansongho had long dreamed of having a large meeting room where they could hold village assemblies, in any weather, and also host meetings with representatives of other villages, such as when the 14-village environmental association Ologuelemo holds its annual meetings.
+Residents of Kansongho had long dreamed of having a large meeting room where they could hold village assemblies, in any weather, and also host meetings with representatives of other villages.
+The environmental association Ologuelemo, which represents 15 villages, also dreamed of a place to hold its large assemblies.
 In memory of the late chief Seguemo Tembiné, who was a great leader, Tandana helped this dream become reality by hiring a local contractor to provide technical expertise and imported materials.
-The villagers, meanwhile, supplied the labor and local materials.
-They are very excited to have this community meeting space and to be able to host inter-village assemblies.
+Residents of Kansongho and other members of the environmental association, meanwhile, supplied the labor and local materials.
+They are excited to have this community meeting space and to be able to host inter-village assemblies out of the wind, rain, and sun.

-Since 2006, in collaboration with The Traveling School and Carpe Diem Education, we have been able to assist the community of Agualongo de Quichinche, Ecuador with a number of improvements to their community center, including painting it, paving a patio, constructing a bathroom, replacing the roof, replacing the ceiling, and tiling the floor.
+Since 2006, we have been able to assist the community of Agualongo de Quichinche, Ecuador with a number of improvements to the community center, including painting it, paving a patio, constructing a bathroom, replacing the roof, replacing the ceiling, and tiling the floor.
 This community center not only houses a daycare center but also serves as a gathering place for community events and meetings, a place for Tandana doctors to see patients during Health Care Volunteer Vacations, and a focal point for community pride and activities.
 Community members, working in mingas alongside visiting volunteers, have provided labor for each project.
 They also offer a wonderful cross-cultural experience to each group that stays in their community.

 La Banda, Ecuador